 Slowly is the operative word.
 Future generations of Iowans will be helping to cover the cost of benefits earned by prior generations.

 The changes made in 2012 were helpful.
 However, one of the major changes came at the expense of shorter-term employees.
 The vesting period (number of years before any of the employer contribution can be kept) was stretched from 4 to 7 years.
 Research in Iowa by Bellwether Education Partners has shown that fewer than half of all new teachers (42.1%) make it to the vesting period.
-In other words, these “reforms ” mean the plan now provides no help at all with retirement security for the major of teachers.
+In other words, these “reforms ” mean the plan now provides no help at all with retirement security for the majority of teachers.

 It is also important to place the benefit savings in context.
 While they may have seemed significant at the time they were made, they are tiny in comparison with the total downward adjustments in the unfunded liability from 2003 to 2016.

-FACT: Mortality tables re constantly being updated.
+FACT: Mortality tables are constantly being updated.
 Since IPERS was first created, the projected number of years of life after age 65 has increased by 5 years.
 Yet, the assumed retirement age has never been adjusted.
 Therefore, the cost of covering lifetime benefits has increased.
 Again, younger employees are having to pay for the increase in cost.

 The single most significant thing that happened to IPERS was the 2009 market crash when the value of the entire investment portfolio dropped by 20% practically overnight.
 Before the crash, the plan had a 90% funded ratio, which dropped to 80% after the crash.
 It is now 10 years later and it is still 80% funded.
 Even with contributions increasing nearly 70% and benefit modifications made, it will still take 27 more years to recover, assuming all assumptions hold.
 Meanwhile, the plan is significantly more vulnerable should there be another downturn.